 2. The Graduate Record Examination Scores

 Positive recommendations from EDUC 500, Exploring Teaching, or the equivalent and from those able to relay information about a candidate’s performance in teaching situations or related areas are important.
-Recommendations from undergraduate subject major professors are also important.
+Recommendations from undergraduate subject major professors also are important.

-In our admission process, we seek evidence that our students have the following knowledge, abilities, and dispositions: 1) motives to teach that include a strong social commitment to contribute to society through education; 2) a disposition to care for students—each and every one; 3) the ability to interact positively with children and adults; 4) the capacity to win the respect of their peers and be effective in group interaction, showing openness to the needs and views of others; 5) well-developed communication skills, including speaking, writing, and listening skills as well as an ability to engage others in both the giving and receiving of information and feelings; 6) perceptiveness: the ability to identify and process the relevant details in a given environment, especially in the context of a classroom; 7) the ability to make reasonable judgments in the context of complex situations that change from moment to moment; 8) the capacity for clear thinking and an ability to translate complex thoughts into simple and clear explanations; 9) superior academic skills: extensive knowledge of at least one major discipline, intellectual curiosity, and the ability to be open to the unknown; 10) a disposition to take charge of one’s own learning, which includes the active pursuit of feedback and the willingness to take thoughtful risks.
+In the admission process, the program seeks evidence that candidates have the following knowledge, abilities, and dispositions: 1) motives to teach that include a strong social commitment to contribute to society through education; 2) a disposition to care for students—each and every one; 3) the ability to interact positively with children and adults; 4) the capacity to win the respect of their peers and be effective in group interaction, showing openness to the needs and views of others; 5) well-developed communication skills, including speaking, writing, and listening skills as well as an ability to engage others in both the giving and receiving of information and feelings; 6) perceptiveness: the ability to identify and process the relevant details in a given environment, especially in the context of a classroom; 7) the ability to make reasonable judgments in the context of complex situations that change from moment to moment; 8) the capacity for clear thinking and an ability to translate complex thoughts into simple and clear explanations; 9) superior academic skills: extensive knowledge of at least one major discipline, intellectual curiosity, and the ability to be open to the unknown; 10) a disposition to take charge of one’s own learning, which includes the active pursuit of feedback and the willingness to take thoughtful risks.

 Provision exists for UNH seniors to apply for early admission to the Graduate School, i.e., admission for the second semester of the senior year.
-Such candidates may petition to have up to 8 credits of graduate coursework simultaneously count toward the bachelor’s and master’s degree.
+Such candidates may petition to have up to twelve credits of graduate coursework simultaneously count toward the bachelor’s and master’s degree.
 A student must be admitted to the Graduate School before the start of the semester in which the course(s) will be taken in order to receive graduate credit.
 A minimum of a 3.2 cumulative grade-point average is required to qualify for early admission.